-The COVID-19 pandemic has severely impacted the demand for air travel over the past fifteen months, which has negatively impacted our customers' financial performance.
-The impact of COVID-19, together with lease concessions given to many of our airline customers in the form of lease rental deferrals, has resulted in slower cash collections during the three months ended May 31, 2021 and 2020.
+The COVID-19 pandemic has severely impacted the demand for air travel, which has negatively impacted our customers' financial performance.
+As a result, lease concessions have been given to many of our customers in the form of lease rental deferrals or broader lease restructurings.
+Our cash flow from operating activities for the nine months ended November 30, 2021 includes the repayment of certain lease deferrals granted during fiscal year 2020 at the onset of the pandemic.
+We expect that our collections will remain under pressure due to the impact of COVID-19.

-Cash flow provided by operations was \$70.0 million for the three months ended May 31, 2021 as compared to cash flow used in operations of \$44.5 million for the three months ended May 31, 2020.
-The net increase in cash flow provided by operations of \$114.5 million was primarily a result of:
+Cash flow provided by operating activities was \$271.4 million and \$124.4 million for the nine months ended November 30, 2021 and 2020, respectively.
+The increase of \$147.1 million was primarily attributable to: